American College of Apothecaries Award

 In memory of Mr. Leon Koffler, Shoppers Drug Mart/Pharmaprix Life Foundation presents a scholarship to the Fourth Year student with the highest cumulative GPA who achieves an Honours grade in PHM414Y1 Community Practice Direct Patient Care.

 Marvin Kopstick Scholarship

 This award was established by colleagues and friends in memory of Marvin Kopstick who passed away suddenly in May 1997.
 Reflective of Mr. Kopstick’s extensive involvement in his community, this scholarship will be awarded to up to five Year 4 students who demonstrate significant involvement in their community while registered at the Faculty of Pharmacy.
 Recipients must have achieved at least Second Class Honours in each of Years 1, 2 and 3, and must have achieved at least Pass standing in all Year 4 courses.

 Mary T. Gannon Award

-Ruth K. Gannon established this award in honour of her sister Mary (Class of 5T6) who was the Director of Pharmacy at Princess Margaret Hospital for 35 years.
+This award was established by the donor in honour of her sister Mary (Class of 5T6) who was the Director of Pharmacy at Princess Margaret Hospital for 35 years.
 Mary was actively involved in the profession, in particular with the Canadian Society of Hospital Pharmacists.
 She strongly believed in mentoring the next generation of pharmacists.
 The recipient of the Mary T. Gannon Award will be a Fourth Year Pharmacy student who has been accepted into a hospital pharmacy residency program.